iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/explore-ml-experiments.md

   experiments
 - **File changed:** Whether or not any given file changed in the experiment

-#### Columns:
+### Columns:

 Select the columns you want to display and hide the rest.
 ![Showing and hiding columns](https://static.iterative.ai/img/studio/show_hide_columns.gif)

-Additionally, you can click and drag the columns in the table to rearrange them as per your preferences.
+You can also click and drag the columns in the table to rearrange them.

-If your project is missing some required columns or includes columns that you do not want, refer to the following troubleshooting sections to understand why this may have happened.
+If your project is missing some required columns or includes columns that you do not want, refer to the following troubleshooting sections:

 - [Project does not contain the columns that I want](/doc/studio/troubleshooting#project-does-not-contain-the-columns-that-i-want)
 - [Project contains columns that I did not import](/doc/studio/troubleshooting#project-contains-columns-that-i-did-not-import)

-#### Hide commits:
+### Hide commits:

-The following functionality are available for you to hide irrelevant commits from the table.
+Commits can be hidden from the project table in the following ways:

 - **Iterative Studio auto-hides irrelevant commits:** Iterative Studio identifies commits where metrics, files and hyperparameters did not change and